 Watermelon is a favorite and most refreshing fruit for the summer.
 You may love to eat it every single day, but make sure you check the nutrition first before deciding on buying it.

-Especially if you have diabetes, you need to monitor and manage what you eat constantly.
-This is the most important thing because you need to regulate your blood sugar levels.
+If we have diabetes, we need to monitor and manage what we eat constantly.
+This is the most important thing because we need to regulate our blood sugar levels.
 So, what is wrong with watermelon?

 Watermelon contains a lot of sugars.
-Even though they are natural, they are still sugars that can affect your blood sugar.
-Therefore, you need to learn more about this fruit and how you should consume it.
+Even though they are natural, they are still sugars that can affect blood sugar.
+Therefore, we need to learn more about this fruit and how we should consume it.

 This fruit is by far the most popular one out there, and with no doubt.
 It contains:

-You will need only 280g of watermelon to get 31% of the necessary daily amount of vitamin A. As a result, it is highly beneficial for the kidneys, lungs, and heart.
-Moreover, in the same amount of grams you can get the necessary 37% of vitamin C.
+We will need only 280g of watermelon to get 31% of the necessary daily amount of vitamin A. As a result, it is highly beneficial for the kidneys, lungs, and heart.
+Moreover, in the same amount of grams we can get the necessary 37% of vitamin C.

-This vitamin is important for improving the heart, avoiding the common cold or helping with prevention of some cancers.
-Therefore, you should consume watermelon because of the huge amount of fibers that it contains.
+This vitamin is important for improving the heart, avoiding the common cold or helping with the prevention of some cancers.
+Therefore, we should consume watermelon because of the huge amount of fibers that it contains.

 Besides, they are important for removing toxins and improving digestion.
-So, if you eat watermelon in moderate amounts, you can satisfy your cravings and feel full for a longer period.
+So, if we eat watermelon in moderate amounts, we can satisfy our cravings and feel full for a longer period.

-Also, it can keep you hydrated because it has 90% water, so it can be ideal for losing weight and managing your diet.
+Also, it can keep us hydrated because it has 90% water, so it can be ideal for losing weight and managing our diet.

 There aren’t any studies that can connect watermelon with diabetes.
 But, because of the multiple vitamins that it contains, it is possible that it can reduce the chance of developing any complications caused by diabetes.

 Also, watermelon contains a little lycopene, which is a pigment that gives color to this fruit.
-But what you may not know is the fact that this pigment is also a great antioxidant.
+But what we may not know is the fact that this pigment is also a great antioxidant.